 |home | writing | editing | film | theatre/performance | upcoming | bio | contact||christinastarr.ca|

 steen (christina) starr was born in Hanna, Alberta, paving the way for Canada's rock giants, Nickelback.
-She pursued a BA (Honours) in English Literature at the University of Alberta, then relocated to Toronto and completed a Masters of English Literature at York University.
-Starr is an accomplished writer, editor, playwright and emerging filmmaker whose primary focus is on issues of social justice, sexuality and the arts.
+Based in Toronto, Starr is an accomplished writer, editor, performer and filmmaker whose work focusses on LGBTQ visibility, gender identity, sexuality, and social justice.

 began work at the helm of a national, bilingual, feminist magazine, Women's Education des femmes.
 After over a

 decade of addressing barriers to education and training for women and girls,